 The industrial and agricultural sectors in Maldives are very poorly developed.
 The reason for it is quite simple — the land area is very small.
-So the majority of goods are imported there from the neighboring countries – Sri Lanka, India, Thailand, etc., that’s why prices on goods and services are high even on the islands occupied by the locals.
+So the majority of goods are imported there from the neighboring countries – Sri Lanka, India, Thailand, etc., that’s why prices on goods and services are high even on the islands with locals.

 I’ll show you a simple example of an average budget of a trip to Maldives.
-This variant is for two adults, airline tickets are not taken into account.
+This option is for two adults, airline tickets are not included.

 Accommodation (with taxes and breakfast):

 - May—October, $45-90

 $20-30, lunch + dinner (per one person) per day in a guest house